 Cotton says other researchers have done brain scans showing his technique lights up the prefrontal cortex.
 But he acknowledges that no one has conducted a formal research study.

 "No -- we do not have studies yet in peer-reviewed journals, but we are preparing for publication.
-It's finding the right journals that is the challenge," Cotton said."I did not get what I paid for in training."
+It's finding the right journals that is the challenge," Cotton said.

 The clients and facilitators who filed complaints with the BBB say they don't have a problem with the technique itself.